Smells Like Gen X • Billboard Year-End Songs

 Because nothing on earth confuses a rock band faster than an acoustic ballad becoming its defining hit.
 “More Than Words” stripped away everything people expected from Extreme and replaced it with harmonies, restraint, and one of the most inescapable soft-rock crossovers of the era.
 The guitar work is delicate, the vocal blend is strong, and the whole record feels intimate without slipping into mush.

 That contrast is exactly why it exploded.
 In a chart environment packed with glossy production and dance-pop momentum, “More Than Words” felt bare and direct.
-It didn’t sound trendy.
+It did not sound trendy.
 It sounded personal.
-And that made it feel bigger.
-Sometimes a massive hit isn’t the loudest record in the room—it’s the one that lowers the volume so everybody has to lean in.
+Sometimes a massive hit is not the loudest record in the room — it is the one that lowers the volume so everybody has to lean in.

 Gen X Rewind